ossc-db/pg_hint_plan/README.md

 #### Object misspecifications

-Object misspecifications results silent ingorance of the hints.
-This kind of error is reported as "not used hints" in the server log by the same condtion to syntax errors.
+Object misspecifications result in silent ignorance of the hints.
+This kind of error is reported as "not used hints" in the server log by the same condition as syntax errors.

 #### Redundant or conflicting hints